psmak3/psmak3.github.io/_posts/personal/2016-05-20-personal-gymtimestories_partI.md

 Conversely, the younger set, who I see as far more liberally with their sexual opinions and fashion, wear a towel to and from the shower, cowering in front of all on-lookers.
 You would think they would be proud and jaunty about their body.
 Au contraire.

 I really don't get either generation, and honestly I don't care to.
-I just people to put some pants on.
+I just want people to put some pants on.